-The Land Protection Fund (formerly the Land Acquisition Fund) provides funding for land protection projects.
+The Land Protection Fund provides funding for land protection projects.

 The Doug Andrew Memorial Fund is a fund for the allocation of donations received by the Society in memory of Doug Andrew, a naturalist at Goldstream Provincial Park.
 Donations received have been restricted for the purpose of improving the interpretative programs at Goldstream.